ibis-hdl/compiler/Readme.md

 - **FixMe**: Before main's init() there is no text style/color functionality even in the stacktrace_{gdb,boost} functions.

-- Make position_cache std::string_view aware.
-The position_cache owns the HDL file
-  contents as string, so there is no reason the cope with std::string::iterator everywhere.
-This does influence other code parts apart of position_cache!

 - position_cache got interesting warnings by compiling with `-Weverything` regards to `.line_number()` and `.get_line_start`: Investigate!